-- the regular review of quantitative requirements and limits in risk management using - o positive lists and/or - o o negative lists - additional supporting (quantitative) evaluations in risk management for verifying the plausibility of assumptions and further (relevant) information for management - the review of the processes and documentation as part of the regular OP risk, ICS, and compliance audits - Implementation and publication of relevant stress test scenarios
+- the regular review of quantitative requirements and limits in risk management using - o positive lists and/or - negative lists - additional supporting (quantitative) evaluations in risk management for verifying the plausibility of assumptions and further (relevant) information for management - the review of the processes and documentation as part of the regular OP risk, ICS, and compliance audits - Implementation and publication of relevant stress test scenarios various sustainability impacts and sustainability indicators.

-To manage sustainability risks when making investment decisions, EAM uses an ESG toolbox to address and consider various sustainability impacts and sustainability indicators.
 Not all elements of the toolbox are used in all investment strategies, rather the use of the individual tools is decided independently for each investment fund depending on the respective investment strategy and the associated expected risk potential.
 If units in investment funds from other management companies are purchased, funds are generally selected that offer the highest possible level of conformity between the EAM fund and target fund in terms of the most significant adverse sustainability impacts and the sustainability indicators.
 The number of employed tools can be increased or reduced if regular reviews or current developments warrant this.
 The following chart provides an overview.